sh3ee3sh/sync-to-odysee/README.md

 put your channel id in CHANNELID quotes

-Step 6 - Acquire the videos
+Step 6 - Acquire the videos (skip if you are just uploading already saved video) -
--
 I aliased this command to make it easier to ~/.bashrc (don't forget to source ~/.bashrc)
 ```